 - 55% listed “increased productivity” as their primary reason.

-- 64% said that the enhanced ability to manage changing priorities is what made them choose agile.
+- 64% said that the enhanced ability to manage changing priorities made them choose agile.

-- 75% of companies said that accelerated software delivery is their priority for adopting agile.
+- 75% of companies said accelerated software delivery is their priority for adopting agile.

 - The most surprising fact is that 17% of companies chose the agile method to improve the management of distributed teams.

 Where to Use Agile?

 Agile methodology is mainly used for software development.
 Organizations found it very beneficial for their ROI and productivity.
 Agile is easily adaptable and can incorporate frequent changes.
 As we saw above, Agile offers various advantages to organizations, such as lower defect rates, increased customer satisfaction, and faster development times.
 These advantages help organizations to serve better results to the customers.

 Further, if we talk about the global economy, they are relevant.
 In the present economy, globalization and free marketing philosophy are affecting the customers’ perceptions in raising expectations to deliver products and/or services cheaper, faster, and better.